 General Tata now writes novels and has authored six critically acclaimed and bestselling novels, to include his most release by Kensington Books,Three Minutes to Midnight.
 He is also a partner in a commercial real estate and logistics enterprise in Wilmington, NC.
 He is a West Point Graduate with a Master of Arts and Sciences from the School of Advanced Military Studies, and a Fellowship at Harvard University’s JFK School of Government.

-Raymond F. Chandler III (born August 25, 1962) was the 14th Sergeant Major of the Army in the United States.
+Raymond F. Chandler III (born August 25, 1962) is an Academy Securities’ Advisory Board Member and was the 14th Sergeant Major of the Army in the United States.
 He was sworn in on March 1, 2011 and served until January 30, 2015.
 As Sergeant Major of the Army, Chandler served as the Chief of Staff of the United States Army’s personal adviser on all enlisted-related matters, particularly in areas affecting soldier training, manning, equipping and quality of life.
 The Sergeant Major of the Army is routinely invited to testify before U.S. Congress.Throughout his 34 year career, SMA (R) Chandler served in every enlisted leadership position from all tank crewman positions to his position as Sergeant Major of the Army.
 Other assignments he held as a sergeant major were Operations SGM in 1/2 ACR and as CSM in 1/7 Cavalry, 1st Cavalry Division; United States Army Garrison Fort Leavenworth, KS; and the United States Army Armor School CSM.
 Chandler was assigned as the United States Army Sergeants Major Academy CSM in December 2007.
 He deployed once, that being with 1st Squadron, 7th Cavalry Regiment, and 1st Cavalry Division to Iraq in 2004-2005.

 SMA (R) Chandler has served in the 1st Infantry Division (FWD), 2nd Infantry Division, 4th Infantry Division, 1st Cavalry Division, 3rd Armored Division, 2nd Armored Cavalry Regiment, 3rd Armored Cavalry Regiment, United States Army Armor School, and the United States Army Sergeants Major Academy.
 He also served as First Sergeant in four different detachments, troops and companies.
 As a Sergeant Major, he served as Operations SGM in 1/2 ACR and as CSM in 1/7 Cavalry, 1st Cavalry Division, United States Army Garrison Fort Leavenworth, Kansas and the United States Army Armor School CSM.
 Chandler was assigned as the United States Army Sergeants Major Academy CSM in December 2007.
 In June 2009, Chandler became the 19th Commandant of USASMA and the first enlisted commandant in USASMA’s 42 year history.